 A full ingredients list, along with US Customary and Metric measurements, can be found in the recipe card at the end of this post.

 - French stick - Cut in half and then down the middle so you have 4 pieces.
 This is your pizza base.
+Any large baguette will work, and you could use a tiger loaf one for extra flavours.

 Variations

-Meat - We kept this vegetarian, but if you wanted to add meat then there are lots of options.
-You could use chopped ham, leftover shredded chicken, cooked sausage, pepperoni, bacon, chorizo or prawns.
+Meat - We kept these French bread pizzas vegetarian, but if you wanted to add meat then there are lots of options.
+You could use chopped ham, leftover shredded chicken, cooked sausage, pepperoni, bacon or chorizo.

 Vegetables - There are so many ways that you can give a vegetable boost to these French bread pizzas.
-You could also add sweetcorn, chopped spinach, sun-dried tomatoes, olives, artichokes or onions.
+You could also add sweetcorn, chopped spinach, sun-dried tomatoes, mushrooms, artichokes or onions.
 You could also add pineapple, but it's not a vegetable and it also causes a lot of arguments when it comes to pizza!

 - Step 1: Slice the French stick into 4 pieces.
+Divide the pizza sauce between each piece of French stick.

 Low Carb Swap